joakimsahlstrom/twyn/README.md

 	}
 }
 ```
-Define these interfaces and parse like below:
+...define these interfaces and parse like below:
 ```java
 interface Contact {
 	String getFirstname();